Hermmans/final_capstone/README.md

-# Figma design and proto-typing
+# Figma design and Planning

 The figma design was designed by Hermmans Orejuela Down below is a link on how it was supposed to look like.